 Of course I’ve seen my share of regular ones too.
 It’s certainly not scientifically accurate, but it’s a great way to get young ones interested in nature and to help keep them from killing every insect they see.

-What wildlife have you spotted in your garden this week?Filed under Around the Garden, Wildlife | Comments (2)
+What are the wooly bears in your garden telling you about this coming winter?Filed under Around the Garden, Wildlife | Comments (2)

-Do you have any amphibians in your garden?Filed under Wildlife | Comments (16)
+What pests do you have to worry about in your garden?Filed under Around the Garden, Wildlife | Comments (6)

 I was having trouble with ants getting into my hummingbird feeder.
 Not only were they drinking all the syrup, they were chasing off the birds.
 Research on-line recommending an ant moat, others highly recommended using packing tape around the hook, still others used poison, which of course wasn’t an option here.

 Since I had packing tape in the office, I decided that was the easiest and cheapest solution!
 It didn’t work – at all.
 The ants walked right across the tape without any problems.

 I decided to buy and ant moat.
 After looking at so many plastic and metal ones that received mediocre reviews, I came across this beauty.

 Now the hummingbirds can enjoy their drink without the ants and I don’t have to make nectar as often.
 I love watching these little guys from my kitchen window as I do dishes.